lena-nahrwold/3dtrees_Smart_Tile/README.md

 Controls spatial chunking during **subsampling only**:

-- Each tile is split into `--threads` spatial chunks along the X-axis
+- Each tile is split into `--threads` spatial chunks along the X-axis (default: 5)
 - Chunks are processed in parallel using `ProcessPoolExecutor`
 - Files are processed **sequentially** (one at a time), but each file's chunks run in parallel